thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 > numbers.
 If you do, please share the Rule ID in the comments.

-Since the browser demo utilizes several other aspects (non-CA related) which we will only start covering in follow up articles, I’ve extracted the key parts of that example as non-interactive command line version.
+Since the browser demo utilizes several other aspects (non-CA related) which we will only start covering in follow up articles, I've extracted the key parts of that example as non-interactive command line version.
 The full code is shown below.
 This is meant to be run in an ANSI compatible terminal, via `node`.
 You can cancel the script via Control+C.